DasLab/big_library_design/README.md

 ![example double](documentation/double_example.png)

 We can also enumerate all possible double mutation (9 per nucleotide pair) between 2-regions.
 This results in 9 x length region A x length region B double mutants.
+The two regions can be specified using the `--doublemut` flag.

 You can find a full pipeline starting with single mutation creation [below](#creating-library-with-all-single-mutants-and-select-double)